 - The stability of the unemployment rate, combined with above-trend job growth, suggests that the U.S. economy has had a bit more “room to run” than anticipated earlier.

-- Unemployment rate is still above the Fed’s long-term estimates.
+- The unemployment rate is still above the Fed’s long-term estimates.

 - Involuntary part-time employment remains elevated relative to historical norms.